WebAhead/master-reference/curriculum-planning/style-guide.md

 - follow the naming convention `sd-[workshopname]` or `sd-[week#]`; eg `sd-password-management` or `sd-week7`
 - have a short description of what they include
 - be stored in either `FAC Shared` google drive or a repo in `foundersandcoders` organisation
-- be self explanatory by either containing detailing on slides or mentor notes
+- have notes either on the slides or in accompanying mentor notes

 <hr>